bartificer/programming-by-stealth/docs/authorguide.md

   title: About the PBS Creators
   description: Find Bart & Allison online.
 ---
-# Top Level Page Heading
+# About the Authors

+This series is co-created by Bart Busschots & Allison Sheridan …
 ```

-_**Note:** because the theme does not auto-generate top-level headings for stand-alone pages, a top-level heading should be added immediately after the front matter._

-The following table describes the supported fields in detail:
+The following table describes the supported front matter fields in detail:

 | Field                  | Type       | Required    | Description                                                  |
 | :--------------------- | :--------- | ----------- | :----------------------------------------------------------- |